-Perhaps the Shakotan Peninsula’s scenic west coast (積丹西海岸) is less popular than the east coast, however you will find scenic coasts, dramatic cliffs, historic heritages and abandoned old roads along Route 229.
+Perhaps the Shakotan Peninsula’s scenic West Coast (積丹西海岸) is less popular than the east coast, however you will find scenic coasts, dramatic cliffs, historic heritages and abandoned old roads along Route 229.
 This coast is easily accessible by bus or car from the port town Iwanai (岩内).
 If you are driving, followings are worth stopover points.

-Tomari Old Village
+Tomari’s Old Village

 Today the small coastal village Tomari (泊) is well-known for the location site of Hokkaido’s only nuclear power plant (operation stopped from 2012).
 But the old village has historic buildings around Tomari bus stop.